TechnologyClassroom/SetupNotes/programs/argos-translate.md

 ## Install

-Argos Translate was very simple to install if you have `pip3`.
+Argos Translate was very simple to install or update if you have `pip3`.

-    python3 -m pip install argostranslate
+    python3 -m pip install -U argostranslate

 Run the GUI version of Argos Translate.